The Celtic Fire Feasts - Main Essay

 Between AD731-741 was the papacy of Gregory III.
 In this period, a new chapel was built at the Basilica of St Peter and it was dedicated on November 1st to All Saints (as distinct to the Pantheon's May 13th dedication to Martyrs).
 He fixed the date of the feast of All Saints to November 1st, the anniversary of the dedication - and this is the genuine reason Halloween falls on the eve of November 1st.

 In AD831, Pope Gregory IV (827-84) extended the feast of All Saints on November 1st across the entire Church.
+Extended across the Christian world, the fortuitous co-incidence of All Saints with the Celtic feast did allow for its suppression.

 In AD2003, Pope John Paul II affirmed the meaning of All Saints Day as follows - "We celebrate today the solemnity of All Saints.
 This invites us to turn our gaze to the immense multitude who have already reached the blessed land, and points us on the path that will lead us to that destination".

-The otherworldly attributes of Samhain during the period of rapidly shortening daylight hours are exemplified by traditions of removing the coverstones of the entrances of the megalithic monumental structures (1).
+The otherworldly attributes of Samhain during the period of rapidly shortening daylight hours are exemplified by traditions of removing the coverstones of the entrances of the megalithic monumental structures (Joyce, P.W.
+1903).
 The most famous Sidhe mound is that of 'New Grange' at the Bruig na Bóinde complex on the Boyne.
 At the winter solstice in December, a shaft of light is able to enter into the central chamber of this ancient and pre-Celtic structure.
 The legacy of the very ancient past continued in the legends and myths of the Sidhe-folk and how they interacted with and sometimes came to be a part of the Celtic deities.

 The Book of Ballymote (7) tells us of the arrangements for the feast, where King Cormac advises his grandson, Cairbré, "A prince on Saman's Day should light his lamps, and welcome his guests with clapping of hands, procure comfortable seats, the cupbearers should be respectable and active in the distribution of meat and drink.
 Let there be moderation of music, short stories, a welcoming countenance, a welcome for the learned, pleasant conversations, and the like; these are the duties of the prince, and the arrangement of the banqueting-house."